-As mentioned in a previous blog “What is Infrastructure as Code” we learned that IaC is a method of technology creation, definition, and management where manual steps are eliminated from the creation of an IT Infrastructure hosting application workloads.
+As mentioned in our previous blog “What is Infrastructure as Code” we learned that IaC is a method of technology creation, definition, and management where manual steps are eliminated from the creation of an IT Infrastructure hosting application workloads.

 In this instalment, we explore the benefits and the challenges of adopting Infrastructure as Code.